Locating cable faults

 - The exact route may also not be precisely mapped or followed.
 Minor discrepancies that would not be noticed during construction & acceptance, can cause havoc during precise fault location.

 In practice, these uncertainties do matter, and where the cause of a fault is hidden (eg ground movement, tree roots, rocks, rodents etc ), locating the loss point using OTDRs sometimes takes man days of work, and creates a network hazard while 100 meters or more of cable is unearthed.
-The nitrogen marker system enables the job to be completed in less than half a day, with minimal disturbance.

 Cold Clamp fault location